jfilatow/AI-Playbook/pages/appendix/MYOB-approved-tools.md

 To request approval for an AI tool not currently on the approved list, follow the MYOB Software Request process:

 ### Pre-Request Checklist
-1. **Check Existing Options**: Search the Company Portal (Windows), Kandji Self-Service (macOS), or consult with the Digital Enablement team
+1. **Check Existing Options**: Search the Company Portal (via Glean), Kandji Self-Service (macOS), or consult with the Digital Enablement team
 2. **Review Policies**: Ensure compliance with MYOB's Procurement Policy and Information Security Policies
 3. **Business Justification**: Prepare a clear business case explaining why existing tools are insufficient